publysher/rdflib-django/README.rst

 This example will give you a graph identified by a blank node within the default store.

-Getting a conjunctive graph using rdflib’s store API:
+Getting a conjunctive graph using rdflib's store API:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ::